Aesja

 Aesja Taylor Essix is an African-American singer-songwriter.

 Early life

 Aesja was born in Dover, Delaware and grew up in The Woodlands, Texas.
 She is the younger sister of hip-hop artist Lil JSean, and when her other brother died in 2010 she was motivated her to chase her dreams in the music industry.
-Aesja began singing at the age of three.
 She started recording videos of her covering songs and uploading them to YouTube.

-Aesja became more comfortable singing in front of audiences by singing at summer student council conventions.
-She began performing with her brother during her junior year of high school.

 Career

 Aesja took the next step in her music career when she was featured on "You’re Not Welcome", a song from Lil JSean's first mixtape.
 She was subsequently offered multiple requests to do features with other artists.
 She was featured in Billboard, Great Day Houston, and CW39's Eye Opener to hosting and performing at West Virginia University's Spring Fling.

 From opening gigs for Waka Flocka, T-Mills, Nipsey Hussle and Riff Raff to hosting her own SXSW event with Torchy's Tacos in 2015 with her brother.
 Aesja's was a guest feature on Cyhi The Prynce’s 2016 song "Long Damn Time".